-“The negative health service providers’ attitudes towards key population affects access to SRHR services.
+“The negative attitudes of health service providers’ towards key population affects their access to SRHR services.
 Most health service providers are poorly equipped to serve young key populations, and lack the appropriate sensitivity, skills and knowledge.
 Key populations need more routine access to sexual reproductive health services that effectively addresses the developmental, social political, legal and other issues in their holistic life.
-If these issues are not addressed, the utilization of health services by key populations will remain low necessitating risky sexual behaviors.” – A Brief Legal analysis on Sexual and Reproductive Health Rights, Policy, Law and Practice in Botswana.
+If these issues are not addressed, the utilization of health services by key populations will remain low and predisposes key populations to risky sexual behaviours.” – A Brief Legal analysis on Sexual and Reproductive Health Rights, Policy, Law and Practice in Botswana.

 We work hand in hand with communities to build skill and promote ownership of our interventions.
 All activities are geared towards ensuring that sexual reproductive health services are easy to reach and tailor made specifically for the people reaching them.

 |Project Name||Donors||Primary Target||Key Interventions|

 |1.
 Advancing Bodily Autonomy and Integrity(BAI)||ARASA||LGBTIQ+, Sex Workers||1.Cross movement organizing and strengthening movement building|